143rd Rifle Division: Berlin Offensive

-At the start of the final offensive on the German capital the 47th Army was deployed in the bridgehead over the Oder at Küstrin on a 8km-wide sector.
+At the start of the final offensive on the German capital the 47th Army was deployed in the bridgehead over the Oder at Küstrin on a 8 km-wide sector.
 In the days just before the attack commenced the 143rd was one of five divisions of the Army that relieved the right-flank divisions of 5th Shock Army.
-The 47th planned to make its main strike in the center, a 4.3km sector from Neulewin to Neubarnim.
+The 47th planned to make its main strike in the center, a 4.3 km sector from Neulewin to Neubarnim.
 The 129th Corps now consisted of the 143rd, 132nd, and 82nd Rifle Divisions, and all three were in first echelon.
 At this time the rifle divisions' strengths varied between 5,000 and 6,000 men each.
-The divisions in first echelon had the immediate goal of penetrating the defense to a depth of 4.5-5km, which would carry them through the first two German positions.
+The divisions in first echelon had the immediate goal of penetrating the defense to a depth of 4.5–5 km, which would carry them through the first two German positions.
 The Army was supported by 101 tanks and self-propelled guns.

 Battle of Berlin.
 Note location of the Küstrin (Kostrzyn) bridgehead.

-During April 14-15, 47th Army carried out reconnaissance actions from Karlsbiese to outside Ortwig with scout units of five divisions.
+During April 14–15, 47th Army carried out reconnaissance actions from Karlsbiese to outside Ortwig with scout units of five divisions.
 The main offensive began before dawn on April 16 on the sectors of 1st Belorussian and 1st Ukrainian Fronts.
 A massive artillery bombardment was launched at 0500 hours, except on the fronts of 47th and 33rd Armies.
 On 47th Army's front the bombardment started 0550 and lasted 25 minutes.
 The infantry went into the attack at 0615 against defenders that were badly shaken and had suffered significant casualties.
 The 82nd Division failed to reach the forward edge of the German defense by the end of the bombardment, causing an extension of five minutes.
 129th Corps suppressed the German fire resistance, drove off a counterattack, and cleared the strongpoint at Neubarnim.
-After an advance of 6km it reached a line from Herrenhof to Neunzigert.
+After an advance of 6 km it reached a line from Herrenhof to Neunzigert.
 Overall, 47th Army had broken through the main defensive zone, and on its left flank reached the intermediate defense position.